 It has abundant connections: Wifi, Pictbridge, ethernet, and USB.
 No copy, scan, or fax functions are included.
-Unlike Canon’s other printer only Pixma Megatank, the G1220, auto duplex is built in to this one.
+Auto duplex is built into the TR150.
+It is print only.
 If you just print color images or documents and don’t have a need for scanning this printer would be a good fit.

 While the Epson WF-110 and HP Officejet include the battery with the printer, Canon opted to sell it separately.
 When the price of the printer and battery are combined it’s still 10% cheaper than the HP Officejet 200.
 The Epson WF-110 is 6% cheaper than the Canon’s combined price though.

-The optional battery for the Canon Pixma TR150 has the longest batter life of all the portable printers mentioned.
+The optional battery for the Canon Pixma TR150 has the longest batter life of all the portable printers I tested.
 Its capacity is 2150 mAh and takes about three hours to charge.
 The Epson battery capacity is 1860 mAh and the HP is only 1050mAh.
 Canon’s battery is good for 330 color prints but that’s with a USB cable.
-Things like Wifi or a large display increase the load on a battery.
+Wifi increases the load on a battery in my experience.

 The secret to long battery life has to do with power consumption.
 The Canon Pixma TR150 can print using 8 watts or less.
 Compared to the Epson at 12 watts and the HP at 15 watts.
 In my experience Canon puts a lot of effort into research and development.
 It pays off in a case like this.
 They found a way to print color pages while only consuming 8 watts.

 The Epson battery yields 100 pages of B&W and 50 pages of color.
 Epson offers an additional battery to piggyback on the back to double the print yield.
 HP doesn’t list the page yield of their battery.
-Though at half of capacity and almost twice the power consumption of the Canon it’s no wonder.
+Though at half of capacity and almost twice the power consumption of the Canon it’s no wonder HP didn’t say.

 The Canon Pixma TR150 makes no trade offs for print quality.
-It makes good quality photos on 4 x 6.
-Text is crisp and readable.
+It made good quality photos on 4 x 6.
+Text is crisp and readable from my test pages.
 Text always turns out better on inkjet paper but that’s a characteristic of any inkjet printer.

 Canon’s print drivers cover the basics of printing fairly well.
 It has some page setup options for size and layout.
 There are some basic color adjustments and matching settings.
 Though toggling print options, like disabling the ICM or enabling print data loss, work better than manually adjusting the colors in my experience.